AI Systems Architecture

 Common pitfalls and risks we often see

 The most common architecture failure is building from the model outward instead of the system inward.
 Teams start with whichever API is easiest and only later discover data residency constraints, poor observability, runaway cost, and no clean way to separate experimental behavior from production logic.
-Another risk we often see is overfitting to today's model instead of designing for vendor churn, workload variation, and future governance requirements.
+Another failure mode is overfitting to today's model instead of designing for vendor churn, workload variation, and future governance requirements.

 There is also a tendency to blur application state, retrieval state, and conversational state into one mushy layer.
 That makes debugging difficult and compliance conversations strangely emotional.
 Architecture should reduce ambiguity, not industrialize it.